1kohei1/sd-scheduler/memo.md

 - [x] Instead of let user click, send code and make user type the code
 - [x] Redesign the schedule page
 - [ ] Navigate user to /schedule if the token is expired
-- [ ] Instead of showing user email to public, let user enter the email and verify it's correct
+- [ ] Instead of showing user email to the public, let user enter the email and verify it's correct, then send verification code
-- [ ] Update schedule page for UI tweak
+- [x] Update schedule page for UI tweak

+Check with Dr. Heinrich

+- [ ] I heard outside faculty member should be only one person.
+Should I limit the outside faculty member to be only one person?
+Or leave it open for the case that group wants to invite other faculty to the presentation.
+- [ ] I currently pay $15.00/month.
+Can the school support me?
+- [ ] What if faculty itself is a sponsor and committee member?
+Pick them from both EECS available committee and add them to sponsor

 Personal review: